Is Hibachi As We Know It Authentically Japanese?

 What is Hibachi?

 In Japan, hibachi isn’t just the name of the style of preparation – it’s also the name of the heating device that the food is cooked over.
-Hibachi, which means “fire bowl” in Japanese, are small round, cylindrical, or square braziers that are designed to contain burning charcoal, and feature an open top for the flame.
+Hibachi, which means “fire bowl” in Japanese, are small round, cylindrical, or square braziers designed to contain burning charcoal, and feature an open top for the flame.
 Hibachi should only be used in well-ventilated buildings, because they have been known to cause carbon monoxide poisoning.
-Most Western homes aren’t ventilated properly for hibachi devices, which means that the small bazier can’t be used at home like they could in Japan.
+Most Western homes aren’t properly ventilated for hibachi devices, which means that the small bazier can’t be used at home like they could in Japan.

 Different Hibachi Styles